Aller au contenu

 JWT_SECRET_KEY=$(openssl rand -hex 32)

-Rotating the key invalidates all issued JWT tokens — all users will be logged out and need to sign in again.
+Rotating the key invalidates all issued JWT tokens.
+All users will be logged out and need to sign in again.
 Plan the rotation during a low-traffic window, or coordinate with your user base.

 .env.example ships JWT_SECRET_KEY= empty, and the validator also rejects well-known public placeholders such as dev-only-change-me-in-production. scripts/install.sh generates a real openssl rand -hex 32 secret on first run, so installer-driven deployments are unaffected; hand-edited .env files must set a real openssl rand -hex 32 value.